ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 * The consumer can be slower than the producer
-* The producer may not be able to stop emitting items that the consumer does not have time to process, or reduce the rate at which they are emitted
+* The producer may not be able to stop emitting items that the consumer does not have time to process or reduce the rate at which they are emitted
 * The consumer may not be able to skip items that he does not have time to process
 * The producer and the consumer may have a limited amount of memory for items buffering and CPU cores for asynchronous items processing
 * The communication channel between the producer and the consumer may have a limited bandwidth

-There are several patterns for sequential items processing that allows to bypass some or most of the above limitations:
+There are several patterns for sequential items processing, that allows bypassing some or most of the above limitations: